How to Become a Digital Nomad in Chiang Mai

 Learning all the customs of Thailand can take a while.
 It’s important to learn what is permissible and what is downright offensive.
 For example, in Thailand you must remove your footwear when going into temples, residences, and some businesses.

 With interpersonal relations, a majority of people are less straightforward compared to those from the West.
 It’s not what’s said in Thailand, but often what’s not said.
-So flexibility is not only important, but critical to managing relationships in Thailand.
+So flexibility is not only important but critical to managing relationships in Thailand.

-Respect is another important part of Thai society, especially when it comes elders, the royal family, and religion.
+Respect is another important part of Thai society, especially when it comes to elders, the royal family, and religion.

 Beyond culture, a common challenge is language.